Quantum Carnot thermal machines re-examined: Definition of efficiency and the effects of strong coupling: Quantum Carnot heat engine

-To ensure that the outside efficiency $\eta^{\mathrm{out}}$ is thermodynamically allowed, we need to check whether it can surpass the Carnot efficiency due to the presence of a correction term.
-To this end, we can analyze the sign of the correction term which is solely determined by the numerator $\sum_{i=h,c}Q_{\mathrm{ec},i}$ as the denominator $Q_{\mathrm{ex},h}$ is always positive in a heat engine.
+To ensure that the hybrid efficiency $\eta^{\mathrm{hyb}}$ is thermodynamically allowed, we need to check whether it can surpass the Carnot efficiency due to the presence of an extra term.
+To this end, we can analyze the sign of this extra term which is solely determined by the numerator $\sum_{i=h,c}Q_{\mathrm{ec},i}$ as the denominator $Q_{\mathrm{ex},h}$ is always positive in a heat engine.
 We first note that $-W_{\mathrm{ex}}>0$ and $-W>0$ in a heat engine according to our sign convention.
-By further noting that $-W_{\mathrm{ex}}$ corresponds to the maximum work that the engine can generate as it is just the sum of free energy change during each stroke, one can infer $-W_{\mathrm{ex}}\ge -W>0$ from which the inequality $-\sum_{i=h,c}Q_{\mathrm{ec},i}=W-W_{\mathrm{ex}}\ge 0$ follows; The equality is attained at weak couplings.
-Hence the correction term is always non-positive, leading to a constraint on the outside efficiency definition $\eta^{\mathrm{out}}$,
+With the principle of maximum work, we know that $-W_{\mathrm{ex}}$ corresponds to the maximum work that the engine can generate as it is just the nonequilbrium free energy change during a cycle, while $-W$ is the amount of the work that can be harnessed by an external work load eventually.
+It is reasonable to expect that the external work load cannot gain more work than the engine can provide, hence one should have $|W_{\mathrm{ex}}|\ge|W|$ or equivalently, $-W_{\mathrm{ex}}\ge -W$.
+From this inequality, we can infer that $-\sum_{i=h,c}Q_{\mathrm{ec},i}=W-W_{\mathrm{ex}}\ge 0$ with the equality attained at weak couplings.
+Hence the second term on the right-hand-side of Eq. (\ref{eq:out_eta}) is always non-positive, leading to a constraint on the hybrid efficiency definition $\eta^{\mathrm{hyb}}$,

 Here, the equality is met at weak couplings where $\sum_iQ_{\mathrm{ec},i}=0$.
-At strong couplings with $\sum_iQ_{\mathrm{ec},i}<0$, one generally expects $\eta^{\mathrm{out}}<\eta_c$, rendering $\eta^{\mathrm{out}}$ a valid thermodynamic efficiency consistent with the second law of thermodynamics.
-More importantly, adopting $\eta^{\mathrm{out}}$ allows one to conclude that the strong coupling has a negative effect in the sense that it prevents the maximum efficiency of the strong-coupling heat engine from reaching the Carnot efficiency, unlike their weak-coupling counterparts.
+At strong couplings with $\sum_iQ_{\mathrm{ec},i}<0$, one generally expects $\eta^{\mathrm{hyb}}<\eta_c$, rendering $\eta^{\mathrm{hyb}}$ a valid thermodynamic efficiency consistent with the second law of thermodynamics.
+More importantly, adopting $\eta^{\mathrm{hyb}}$ as the efficiency definition would lead one to conclude that the strong coupling has a negative effect in the sense that it prevents the maximum efficiency of the strong-coupling heat engine from reaching the Carnot efficiency, unlike their weak-coupling counterparts.